matlapo/binstore/README.md

 # Binstore

 Binstore is a simple key-value store written in Rust.
 This means that serialization/deserialization is not handled by binstore.
-All it does is storing key-values element in a cache-friendly and compact file format.
+All it does is storing key-value elements in a cache-friendly and compact file format.
 For now, this project is mostly for fun, but could hopefully evolve into something useable in the future.

 # File format
 ## Headers